 - PROF3013 Field Placement Preparation

 - You will make the necessary preparations for a meaningful field placement experience.
 You will participate in the search process to find an organization to host the field placement and prepare a professional portfolio to market to prospective employers.

 - ACCT3023 Financial Management 2

-Building upon the concepts from Corporate Financial Management 1, students will learn methods of calculating a corporation's value and measuring its risk.
+Building upon the concepts from Corporate Financial Management 1, you will learn methods of calculating a corporation's value and measuring its risk.
 Specific topics include: valuing stocks and bonds, determining net present value and other investment criteria, risk and return in the securities market, capital budgeting, calculating the weighted average cost of capital, and project evaluation.

 Prerequisite: ACCT 2003

 - Third Year - Semester Six (Elective Group 1 )